Manipur: 10 NDA MLAs meet governor, seek ‘popular government’ in state

 Thockchom Radheshyam Singh has claimed that 44 MLAs support the formation of the government, The Indian Express reported.
 “Given the way things have gone and the pressure from the public, we expressed to the governor that it’s the right time to install a popular government,” he told the newspaper.

-Manipur has been mired in ethnic conflict between the Meitei and the Kuki-Zomi-Hmar communities that broke out in May 2023.
+Manipur has been mired in an ethnic conflict between the Meitei and the Kuki-Zomi-Hmar communities that broke out in May 2023.
 The violence has since left at least 260 dead and displaced more than 59,000.
 There were periodic upticks in violence in 2024.

 President’s Rule was imposed on February 13 after Chief Minister N Biren Singh resigned earlier that day.
 Bhalla has been administering Manipur since then.